-So here is the recipe that has been adapted from one passed down in my family (it used to be made with an entire stick of butter and several tablespoons of sugar–it was good, and feel free to make it that way–but this way is just a delicious to me and that is saying something considering how near and dear the sauce has always been to my heart growing up.
+I have slightly adapted the recipe that has been passed down in my family–it used to be made with an entire stick of butter and several tablespoons of sugar.
+Trust me, it was good, and feel free to make it that way–but this way is just a delicious to me and that is saying something considering how near and dear the sauce has always been to my heart growing up.

 Homemade Tomato Sauce

 - 1 28oz low sodium tomato sauce or puree

 - 1 18 oz can of tomato paste

 - 2 tsp basil

 - 2¼ cup water (fill the tomato paste can with water)